TN 99 (03-25)

 b.
 Calculating monthly wage amounts when previous months verified

-Per SI 00820.147C.1.c, you may accept wage evidence from non SSA-approved wage verification companies as secondary evidence of wages only under certain conditions.
+You may accept wage evidence from non SSA-approved wage verification companies as secondary evidence of wages only under certain conditions per SI 00820.147C.1.c.
 If an employer will not provide wage verification and refers you to a non-SSA approved company for wage information, ask the worker to obtain the evidence from the company directly.
-Only accept evidence from non SSA-approved wage verification companies.

 IMPORTANT:

-SSA employees must not establish online accounts with non-approved wage verification companies or enter any personal or worker information in non-SSA approved wage verification websites.
+SSA employees must not establish online accounts with non-approved wage verification companies or enter any personal or worker information in non-SSA approved wage verification websites, or otherwise contact or disclose information to the non-approved wage verification company.

-Section 202 of the Social Security Protection Act of 2004 requires you to issue a receipt when you receive a report of a change in an SSI recipient’s work activity or earnings.
+SSA is required by law to issue a receipt when we receive a report of a change in an SSI recipient’s work activity or earnings.
 This policy applies to work-related reports received from the recipient, or from the recipient’s or beneficiary’s representative payee or authorized representative.
 For further information related to work reports and situations where we require a receipt, see DI 13010.020.

 D. Procedure for verifying “reported” wages

 Consider “reported” wages as verified if they meet the criteria in SI 00820.143E (Monthly Wage Reporting).
-Do not routinely verify “reported” wages, unless one of the exceptions in SI 00820.130B.3. in this section applies to the period that you are developing.
+Do not routinely verify “reported” wages, unless one of the exceptions applies to the period that you are developing, see SI 00820.130B.3 in this section.

 2. No wage interface alert on the SSR